 Years after becoming observant, the critical importance of self-defense for Jews became painfully evident in November, 2008 when Gabi and Rivky Holtzberg (of blessed memory) were murdered by Muslim terrorists in Mumbai, India.
 Rabbis who had attended yeshiva with with Gabi and danced at their wedding were devastated.
 The murders – and the horrific way in which they were perpetrated – planted in them the first seeds of interest in armed self-defense.

-With the Mumbai murders still in their hearts and minds, the rabbis and members of Pinchas’s NJ congregation took a fresh look at firearms ownership.
+With the Mumbai murders still in their hearts and minds, the rabbis and members of Pinchas’s NJ congregation took a fresh look at firearms ownership and self-defense.
 The TARYAG firearms business was “born” in 2014 when they began asking to be taught about guns and firearms safety.

 As an avid shooter, gunsmith and director of security for my synagogue, I make a point of being able to pass the same US Marshal’s qualification course of fire that I administer to CHLs on my security team.

 A very accomplished security team member from another synagogue showed me his new Austrian-made pistol, a striker-fired 9mm model from that respected European maker, that had absolutely the best trigger I’d ever felt on a factory gun.
 After looking at all the YouTube and forum reviews for this gun, I purchased one from one of my distributors and was absolutely horrified at how awful the trigger was; heavy, rough, 2mm of creep, etc. Was this something the manufacture would consider a “defect” and be willing to repair or exchange under warranty?
 Would I be without the gun for a month or more while it was shipped back and forth?
 Since I had purchased it for my own use, I simply did an action job to bring it up to the expected standard – which undoubtedly voided the warranty, and could possibly create liability problems if the gun were use in a defensive situation.